 While there is sometimes legitimate concern about a health professional’s potential substance abuse, there is also a large number of health professionals reported for minor substance use issues that do not impair their ability to practice.

-- Are you able to prove all of the following to the relevant board:
+- Are you able to prove to the relevant board that:

-- That you would not benefit from a period of monitoring
+- you would not benefit from a period of monitoring; and

 What to do if you have been accused of substance abuse

-Our attorneys are dedicated to assisting health professionals and we would like to assist you with difficult issues such as substance abuse.
-We want to help keep you practicing.
-Remember, a substance abuse issue is not the end of the world if handled properly.
+A substance abuse issue is not the end of the world if it’s handled properly.
 You will get through the process if you take the necessary steps to retain help from a professional licensing attorney experienced in professional licensing.
-If you do have a dependency or impairment problem, the interventional programs are there to help; if you do not have a dependency/impairment problem, the interventional programs are a nightmare and need to be avoided at all costs.